Rafael Carbajal: Coaching career

+Early career

 Carbajal went into coaching first as a player/coach with Nacional Latino in 1986, then as a goalkeeper coach for Scarborough Astros in 1994.

 In 1999, he returned to competitive soccer to play and coach the North York Astros in the Canadian Professional Soccer League.

+Europe

 In 2003, he went to Italy to first coach the Faenza Calcio U-15 team.
 Then he was promoted to assistant coach, and eventually head coach in 2005.

+Canada

-In 2007, he returned to coach North York Astros, and completely transformed the team from a struggling team to a playoff contender.
+In 2007, he returned to coach North York Astros in the renamed Canadian Soccer League and completely transformed the team from a struggling team to a playoff contender.
 In his first year, he secured a postseason, and in his second season led the team to a second-place finish in the National Division.

-The league awarded Carbajal with the CSL Coach of the Year award in 2008.
-In 2009, he was appointed head coach for CSL giants Serbian White Eagles.
+The league awarded Carbajal as the Coach of the Year in 2008.
+In 2009, he was appointed head coach for league giants Serbian White Eagles.
 He secured the International Division title for the club, but was released by the club before the playoffs.
 In 2010, Milltown FC announced the signing of Carbajal as head coach.
 In his first season with Milltown the club finished fourth in the overall standings with the second best defensive record.

+In 2013, he succeeded Dino Lopez as the Interim Technical Director for the Oakville Soccer Club.

+National level

 In 2010, he served as assistant coach for Canada men's national under-20 soccer team.
 In 2012, he served as assistant coach for Canada men's national under-23 soccer team, and in January 2014 he was appointed assistant coach to Benito Floro for the Canada men's national soccer team.

-In 2013, he succeeded Dino Lopez as the Interim Technical Director for Oakville Soccer Club.
+South America

 In 2016, he returned to his native country to manage Canadian S.C. of the Uruguayan Segunda División.

 In June 2021, he was named the head coach for Tacuary in Paraguay's Tercera División.
+The following season, Carbajal managed in Paraguay's second-tier league with Club Atlético 3 de Febrero.
+In 2023, he secured a deal with league rivals Atyrá where he only managed the club in one match.
+Shortly after he returned to his former club 3 de Febrero initially as a technical director.
+Immediately after he was named the manager for the club.